Jennifer Hudson is Aretha Franklin in new trailer for 'Respect' biopic

 The movie also stars Marc Maron, Mary J. Blige, Forest Whitaker, Marlon Wayans, Audra McDonald, Queen Latifah, Tate Donovan, Tituss Burgess and Sky Dakota Turner.
 It is directed by Liesl Tommy.

-Scheduled for an August, the movie's release was pushed back due to the coronavirus pandemic.
-It will now be in theaters on limited release on December 25.
+Scheduled for an August release, the movie was pushed back due to the coronavirus pandemic.
+It will now be in theaters on limited release on Dec.
+25.

+On June 19, a never-before-heard solo version of the Franklin’s riveting and powerful collaboration with Mary J. Blige about faith and race, 2006’s “Never Gonna Break My Faith,” arrived.

+Sony’s RCA Records, RCA Inspiration and Legacy Recordings released the song Friday, aligning with the holiday celebrating the day in 1865 that all enslaved Black people learned they had been freed from bondage.

 (0) comments